Magviin/Stylist_Os/System_Goals.md

 # SYSTEM_GOALS.md // THE OUTFIT_ENGINE OVERHAUL

 ## 1. Stylist_Brain // Intelligence Layer
+[ ] Deterministic Grounding: Integrate the Fashionpedia Ontology (JSON schema) to serve as the absolute truth for apparel categories, fabrics, and silhouettes.

+[ ] Compatibility Logic: Replace AI "guessing" with a mathematical synergy matrix based on the Fashionpedia attributes.

+[ ] The Chaos Slider: Implement a "Matching Threshold" variable.
+    - 100%: High-synergy, color-theory-approved trifectas only.
+    - 0%: Intentionally clashing, high-contrast disaster fits for experimental days.

-[ ] Article Suggestion Engine: Implement a logic gate where scanning a new item triggers suggestions for existing Vault pieces to complete a silhouette.
+[ ] Article Suggestion Engine: Logic gate where scanning a new item triggers suggestions for existing Vault pieces to complete a silhouette.

-[ ] Combinatorial Logic: Develop a script to run daily "Vault crunches" to generate five unique, unworn outfit combinations.
+[ ] Combinatorial Logic: Script to run daily "Vault crunches" to generate five unique, unworn outfit combinations based on the current Slider setting.

 ## 2. Lookbook & Synthesis // Visual Layer
 [ ] The Outfit Roster: Dedicated UI for "Heavy Hitters."
-Save favorite 3-piece combinations for high-speed access during morning routines.
+Save favorite 3-piece combinations for high-speed access.

 [ ] AI Synthesis (PNG Generator): Integrate a local Stable Diffusion or Flux node via API.
     - Goal: Generate "Flat Lay" PNGs of suggested outfits on clean backgrounds.